OpenEPaperLink/OpenEPaperLink/Tag_Flasher/README.md

 ## TI CC1110-based

-Use with the -c option for CC1110.
+Use the -c option for CC1110.
 Neigher Autoflash is currently not implemented on the Tag_Flasher/S2 version.

-The CC1110 does not have an infopage nor is the Tag's EEPROM accessable.
+The CC1110 does not have an infopage nor is the Tag's EEPROM accessible.

 ```shell
 python3 OEPL-Flasher.py -e -c -p COM31 read blaat.bin --flash